styleguidist/react-styleguidist/docs/Documenting.md

 }
 ```

-## Using JsDoc tags
+## Using JSDoc tags

-You can use the following [JsDoc](http://usejsdoc.org/) tags when documenting components, props and methods:
+You can use the following [JSDoc](http://usejsdoc.org/) tags when documenting components, props and methods:

 - [@deprecated](http://usejsdoc.org/tags-deprecated.html)
 - [@see, @link](http://usejsdoc.org/tags-see.html)